 Access Procedures for the Site and the Licensed Area

 All access requests will be coordinated by Judicial Council’s Customer Service Center (CSC).
 Access requests must be called in and e-mailed to the CSC by an approved representative of Licensee.
-Licensee will need to identify its approved representatives in advance including employees and agents of any of its Licensees.
-Permission to enter the Premises will be given only to persons that have undergone the requirements of Exhibit “Q”, Judicial Council Internal Background Check Policy and named in advance (Licensee Workers) by the Licensee-approved representative, upon evidence of proper identification.
-Licensee Workers without security clearance and required badging will not be permitted to enter or remain in any non-public area of the Real Property at any time without a Judicial Council designated or approved security escort.
+Licensee will need to identify its approved representatives in advance including employees and agents of any of its subcontractors.
+Permission to enter the Premises will be given only to persons that have undergone the requirements of Exhibit “Q”, Judicial Council Internal Background Check Policy, and named in advance (Licensee Workers) by the Licensee-approved representative, upon evidence of proper identification.
+Licensee Workers without security clearance and required badging will not be permitted to enter or remain in any non-public area of the Judicial Council’s property at any time without a Judicial Council designated or approved security escort.
 Any work which would reasonably disrupt court operations in any way will need to be scheduled after hours.
-Upon entry to the Licensed Premises, Licensee Workers will sign and date the Judicial Council’s “Request for Access” form (see copy below) when presented.
+Upon entry to the Licensed Area, Licensee Workers will sign and date the Judicial Council’s “Request for Access” form (see copy below) when presented.

 Upon completion of the work, the Judicial Council will bill Licensee for security escort costs incurred by the Judicial Council as identified below.
 Licensee will be expected to pay the invoice within 30 days following receipt.
 The Judicial Council will charge, and Licensee agrees to pay for such Judicial Council escort at the Judicial Council’s standard hourly rate for any portion of any scheduled service call.
 The current standard rate are: